dxmv/atlas/README.md

 - [x] Properties on instances
 - [x] Methods on classes
 - [x] This
+- [x] Constructors and initializers
+- [ ] Implement static methods
-- [ ] Constructors and initializers
+- [ ] Implement getters and setters